-The Group does not account for any fixed-rate financial instruments as fair value through profit fair value through other comprehensive income.
+The Group does not account for any fixed-rate financial instruments at fair value through profit or loss or at fair value through other comprehensive income.
 Therefore a change in interest rates at the reporting date would not have an effect in profit or loss or in equity.